sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 - The CE and customer must be able to prove that the customer cannot move forward with a simpler trial environment
 - The opportunity must be expected to contribute to upcoming fiscal year revenue
 - The opportunity must be reviewed by CE and Sales leadership and selected from the implementation request backlog

+# Implementation Engineering Prioritization

+If the IE team needs to prioritize or make trade-offs we will approach prioritization in the following order:

+1. Prod deployment
+2. Multi-version upgrades (pre 5.0 to help drive Cody adoption)
+3. Precise adoption
+4. Trial deployment
+5. Self-hosted to self-hosted instance migration
+6. Self-hosted to cloud instance migration (with db migration)

 # Cross-Functional Collaboration